Summary of the Lawsuit

 The Initial Pretrial Conference was held on September 2, 2015.
 The case is presently in discovery.
 The Final Pretrial Conference is set for November 19, 2015.

-Cohen Milstein attorneys Times Wang and Robert A. Braun represent the plaintiffs in Heap and The Humanist Society v.
+Cohen Milstein attorney Robert A. Braun represents the plaintiffs in Heap and The Humanist Society v.
 Hagel et al.

 US Navy Sued Over Rejection of Humanist Chaplain